TEAMMATES/teammates/README.md

 [Version History](https://github.com/TEAMMATES/teammates/milestones?direction=desc&sort=due_date&state=closed) |
 [Project Stats](https://www.openhub.net/p/teammatesonline)

-## Interested to join TEAMMATES developer team?
+## Join the TEAMMATES Developer Team!

-We welcome contributions from developers, especially students.
-Here are some resources:
+Are you interested in making a meaningful contribution to TEAMMATES?
+We enthusiastically welcome developers, especially students, to join our community.
+Here are some valuable resources to get you started:
 * [**Contributor Orientation Guide**](https://teammates.github.io/teammates/contributing-doc.html): This document describes what you need to know/do to become a contributor.
 * [**Project ideas page**](https://github.com/TEAMMATES/teammates/wiki): These are for those who would like to do a relatively bigger projects with TEAMMATES (e.g. summer internships).